 Rare temporary side effects include: bruising, redness at the injection site, headache or flu-like symptoms.
 Injecting BOTOX® into the wrong place can result in a temporary eyelid droop.
-Because Dr. Rivkin is one of the most experienced BOTOX® injectors in Los Angeles, these side effects are extremely rare at Westside Aesthetics.
+Because Dr. Rivkin is one of the most experienced BOTOX® injectors, these side effects are extremely rare at Westside Aesthetics.

 No. BOTOX® weakens muscles temporarily, but has no effect on the nerves that control sensation.